 Kevin O'Leary is the first to start the negotiations by offering $500k for a 20% stake in the business but also wants a 15% royalty until he recoups his entire investment.
 Mark Cuban is also interested and wants in on Kevin's deal.

 Daymond John offers $800,000.00 for First Defense with a 30% stake plus a 10% royalty off the top.
 This has Kevin upping the ante to a million dollars for the entire company.
 Daymond ups his offer also to $1 million for only a 30% stake in the company.

-Robert Herjevic smells a huge opportunity when an offer for $2 million is rejected so he doubles his offer to $4 million for the entire First Defense Nasal Business.
+Robert Herjevic smells a tremendous opportunity when an offer for $2 million is rejected, so he doubles his offer to $4 million for the entire First Defense Nasal Business.
 This now becomes the largest offer ever made on the Shark Tank Show.

 First Defense Nasal Screen Update:Joe Moore and his three new Business Partners wasted little time getting the website updated and providing the necessary capital to fulfill the orders that are still pouring in for this ingenious way to keep allergens from entering your body in the first place.

 Here's A video that was filmed shortly after the Shark Tank showing all the benefits using the First Defense Nasal Screen.